 Too often, foreign applicants play down their personality during interviews, hoping it’ll make them seem more businesslike and trustworthy.
 Instead, they end up coming across as shy, awkward, and, well, really boring.
 Not exactly the kind of “happy, positive person” that “people like to be around”!

-But remember recruiters will expect you to have a positive attitude, and to be easy to get along with.
+But do remember recruiters will expect you to have a positive attitude, and to be easy to get along with.

 Have you witnessed firsthand the importance of being personable in your own job search?
 Do you have any stories or tips to share?
 Please post them in the comments!